ftaylor1960/Ode_To_Food/OdeToFood/OdeToFood/ReadMe.txt

 	services.AddScoped<IGreeter, Greeter>(); - one will be created for each HTTP request

-Now, in order to use the greeter, just pass IGreeter greeter in as a parameter to any method (see example in Startup.Configure), and you have an instantiated Greeter object.
+Now, in order to use the greeter, just pass IGreeter greeter in as a parameter to any method (see example in Startup1.Configure in Examples_Startup), and you have an instantiated Greeter object.

 Note that in Greeter, there is an instantiator which takes (IConfiguration configuration) as a parameter.
 This is the instantiator that will be used in the above examples.
 You don't have to specify that